OpenMediaVault-Plugin-Developers/openmediavault-ldap/README.md

 # Openmediavault LDAP

 This plugin connects OMV6 to an OPEN-LDAP Server for centralized user management and authentification.
-It adapts the official LDAP plugin [1] for OMV4 to use it with OMV6 or OMV5.
+It adapts the official LDAP plugin [1] for OMV4 and OMV 6 version from https://github.com/lucapiccio/openmediavault-ldap to use with OMV7.
-Basically there aren't any fundamental changes up to 6.3.5-2 tag.
-You can use LDAP for system wide User- and Groupmanagement.
+for system wide User- and Groupmanagement.
 Additionally you can activate PAM auth with *libpam-ldapd* module.
 The name switch service is done with *libnss-ldapd*.
 For caching actually the NSCD service is used, maybe we should change from NSLCD to